Address

 Proponents of the dismantling assert that USAID had become bloated and inefficient, with funds often misallocated to projects misaligned with national interests.
 They cite instances of mismanagement, such as the agency reportedly funding the college tuition of Anwar al-Awlaki, an al-Qaeda terrorist with ties to the 9/11 hijackers (USAID reportedly bankrolled al Qaeda terrorist’s college tuition, 2025).
 This perspective suggests that the agency’s dissolution is a necessary step toward reducing graft and ensuring taxpayer money is spent effectively.

 The dismantling of USAID represents a seismic shift in U.S. foreign policy, with far-reaching implications for global development and humanitarian efforts.
-While the move addresses concerns about bureaucratic inefficiency and mismanagement, it also raises critical questions about the United States' role in international aid and the potential consequences of withdrawing support from vulnerable populations worldwide.
-As the global community grapples with these changes, the true impact of the Trump-Musk purge on both the agency and those it served remains to be fully understood.
+While the move addresses concerns about bureaucratic inefficiency and mismanagement, it also raises critical questions about the United States’ role in international aid and the potential consequences of withdrawing support from vulnerable populations worldwide.
+As the global community grapples with these changes, the true impact of the Trump-Musk purge on USAID and those it served remains to be fully understood.

 For decades, USAID has been a sacred cow of U.S. foreign policy, framed as a beacon of humanitarianism, development, and global stability.
 In reality, it has operated as a self-sustaining bureaucratic grift, ensuring its own survival through a cycle of inefficiency, financial opacity, and political interference.
 While the Defense Advanced Research Projects Agency (DARPA) innovates on a shoestring budget, USAID hemorrhages tens of billions of taxpayer dollars yearly—with little to show for it.